paulkiplagat/phase-0-css-graffiti-lab/README.md

 cleaning this up could be a challenging feat; however, in CSS, you have the power to manipulate the DOM with just a line or two of code and to restore the mural to its original look!
 In this lab, we've created a virtual wall.
-Using only CSS, how can you remove the tags?
+Using only CSS, how can you remove the unsightly tags?

 ## Getting Started

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Run `learn test` as you go to see your test progress.
+Finally, run `npm install` to install the lab's dependencies.
+Run `npm test` as you go to see your test progress.

 ## Use the Browser Developer Tools